Suguru-Tokuda/SwiftBasics/MyPlayground.playground/TRAININGMEMO.md

 ## Pushing Your App to AppStore

+1. Code Signin: Create an iOS distribution provisioning profile and distribution certificate. (on Xcode)
+2. Create an App sotre connect record for your app
+3. (Paid app only) Sign for the contract and terms of payment
+4. Add a new app
+5. Archive and upload your app using Xcode: Make sure to clic on **TestFlight & AppStore**
+6. Configure app's metadata and further details in its App Store Connect record
+7. Submit your app for review

 - Download Debug Symbols
 - TestFlight & App Store: Send notifications to agreed users for testing.
 - TestFlight Internal Only: Send notifications to internal users for testing.